-There is a risk of inter-ethnic violence in the south-eastern Guinea Forestiere region.
-Violence in the north-eastern Mamadou region in May 2016 reportedly led to 1 death and 59 people being injured.
+There is a risk of inter-ethnic violence in the south-eastern Guinea Forestiere and the north-eastern Mamadou regions.

 Border regions with Liberia, Sierra Leone and Cote d'Ivoire: Reconsider your need to travel to the border regions with Liberia, Sierra Leone and Cote d'Ivoire due to cross-border military and rebel activity and tensions between ethnic groups.
 Past conflicts in these countries have left the border areas tense, with displaced persons and refugees continuing to travel through Guinea.
 Banditry is also a risk in these border areas.

 There is a risk of violent crime in Guinea.
 Assaults, muggings, armed robbery and break-ins, as well as minor theft, are prevalent in Conakry and in other parts of the country.
 Carjacking does occur - always lock car doors when driving.